tkightly/london-by-night/1-acts/1-overview.md

 - **The Chantry Ruins** – Former Tremere stronghold in Southwark, desecrated.
 - **The Neon Market** – Thin-Blood gathering in Croydon—divided on how to respond.

+### Why won't the camarilla get involved?

+* [Dr Lucille Fairfax](../3-characters/camarilla.md), (Malkavian Primogen) has been trying to advise the council to investigate the threat for weeks, but the Primogen are in full deniability.
+The most they have agreed to is to send a small coterie to investigate the threat